broadinstitute/dsp-appsec-sphinx-kb-archived/source/secure_coding/new_service_checklist.rst

 ~~~~~~~~~~

 * If this is an application in our Workbench, have you altered the diagram in the SSP?
-    * If you don't know what this means, find Bernick
+    * If you don't know what this means, talk to Bernick or Albano.
 * If this is an application in Workbench, have you built a "concept of operations" document?

 Code Scans